puppetlabs/puppet-docs/source/pe/3.2/install_basic.markdown

 * Lastly, if your deployment has multiple masters and you don't wish to copy the agent tarball to each one, you can specify a path to the agent tarball.
 This can be done with an [answer file](./install_automated.html), by setting `q_tarball_server` to an accessible server containing the tarball, or by [using the console](./console_classes_groups.html#editing-class-parameters-on-nodes) to set the `base_path` parameter of the `pe_repo` class to an accessible server containing the tarball.

-**Installing on to a Master with Separated `/var` and `/opt` Directories**

-In order to manage disc space or for other reasons, some PE deployments may have the `/var` and `/opt` directories on different mount points.
-Due to an issue in the `puppetlabs-firewall` module, in some cases this may cause serious problems during installation.
-Contact [Puppet Labs Support](http://puppetlabs.com/services/customer-support) if you experience these issues.

 * * *